jfisher993/UnityToolkit/Assets/Trello Poster/readme.md

        b.
 Get Token
        c.
 Get Board Id's
        d.
 Get Card List Id's
 	   e.
+Get Card Label Id's
+       f.
 Publish Test Cards

     A web browsing JSON extension like [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) will make this step easier.

-3) Drag in the 'TrelloManager' prefab to any scene.
+3) Open the 'TrelloPosterDemo' scene.

-4) Play the scene and post a card!
+4) Play the scene and post a card by clicking the bug icon at the top right.

 Using multiple boards for one project?
 You can create multiple Trello Poster's, and swap them around at will.